Monthly Archives: April 2013

 My wife sent me several text messages that day at work imploring that we should not be giving up Marc Andrei.
 Exasperated, I responded once and said “We won’t give up our son if you will agree that we will bring him to my hometown in Batangas!”

 She rejected the idea.
 My offer was serious, I really thought of it.
 I can easily find a job in Batangas, what was important with me that time was keeping Marc Andrei.
 And that was our best option then.

-A couple of minutes or so later, she said that she went there only to get the baby when the midwife called her and told her that there was a mother who gave birth but would give away her baby.
+After a few minutes, she said that she went there only to get the baby when the midwife called her and told her that there was a mother who gave birth but would give away her baby.
 But she never met the mother.